Centrality of shortest paths: Algorithms and complexity results: Degree centrality on weighted graphs

-In all the above cases, the new paths can be computed in polynomial time, and the path returned will be a solution to \textsc{Max SAT2} because after the removal of the two start and end nodes, as well as the unvisited $|U|$ nodes in $H$, the remaining $k$ nodes in the neighbourhood correspond to the satisfied clauses and the path corresponds to the truth assignment. \end{proof}
+In all the above cases, the new paths can be computed in polynomial time.
+The path returned will be a solution to \textsc{MaxSAT} because after the removal of the two start and end nodes, as well as the unvisited $|U|$ nodes in $H$, the remaining $k$ nodes in the neighbourhood correspond to the satisfied clauses and the path corresponds to the truth assignment. \end{proof}

-\begin{corollary} Problem~\eqref{eq:problem} with a weighted graph is NP-hard. \end{corollary}
+\begin{corollary} Problem~\eqref{eq:degree-problem} with a weighted graph is NP-hard. \end{corollary}

+We now discuss two special cases of Problem~\eqref{eq:degree-problem} on a weighted graph and show how to solve them.
+The first is the case of positive integer-valued weights, and the second is the case where all weights are generated from some positive continuous distribution.